nokx5/golden-cpp/README.md

 }
 ```

-You can then enter the shell or buid the project.
+You can then enter the shell or build the project.

 ```bash
 # option a: develop the local software